Tree Climbing Facilitator

 Facilitators provide encouragement, guidance, and support to climbers during their climb.

 Don't know how to climb yet?
 Actually, most facilitators I have worked with were new to the idea of technical tree climbing.
-Your first day on the job will have you climbing into the trees as our employee training program begins with a 1`-day introductory basics of tree climbing class.
+Your first day on the job will have you climbing into the trees! (read about our training program below)

 Working as a facilitator-in-training, you will have the ability to develop your climbing skills while you work!

-All of our climbs are run by tree climbing facilitators, so there are many opportunities to provide an amazing experience and leave a lasting impression on people throughout the year!
+All of our climbs are run by tree climbing facilitators, so there are many opportunities to provide an amazing experience and leave a lasting impression on each person you work with!

-All facilitators need to be, or in the process of becoming proficient in technical tree climbing (including tree inspection, MRS/DdRT climbing system, equipment operation and inspection, etc).
+All facilitators need to be, or in the process of becoming proficient in technical tree climbing (including tree inspection, MRS/DdRT climbing, equipment operation and inspection, etc).

 - The necessary climbing skills are taught in our Beginning Tree Climbing course (If you are interested in learning to climb but not necessarily interested in working as a facilitator).

-- New employees enter our on-the-job training program, beginning with a 1-day training on the basics of tree climbing.
-This is followed by the tree climbing facilitation training program.
+- New employees enter our on-the-job training program, beginning with a 1-day introduction to the basics of technical tree climbing.
+This is followed by our facilitation training program.